A Centrist Party is Necessary to Gain Fair Representation

 No other form of political organization can do all of the things that parties can do to help their candidates get elected.

-THREE TRAILBLAZING CENTRIST PARTIES WE IMPLORE YOU TO SUPPORT
+TRAILBLAZING CENTRIST PARTY GROUPS WE IMPLORE YOU TO SUPPORT

 How We Select Which Centrist Parties to Focus on Helping